 It can be done by two players, from beginners to advanced.

 The feeder will ask the player to return a certain number of balls to get a point (e.g. for five balls in, the player receives 15-0; failing to do that would result in 0 – 15).
-Playing this game is good not only for learning how to keep score (beginners) but also to improve groundstrokes (rally) under pressure.
+Playing this game is good not only for learning how to keep score (beginners) but also for improving groundstrokes (rally) under pressure.

 In short, there are two or more players on opposite sides that will pass the ball over the net avoiding having the ball roll on their side.
 If the ball rolls on their court, the opponent receives a point.
 While the ball is in their court the players can bounce the ball on the racquet or down, then, whenever ready, hit it over the net.
 Touching the ball by hand is not allowed; only the racquet.